 What is Lorraine Bracco's Net Worth?

-Lorraine Bracco is an American actress who has a net worth of $14 million.
-She is perhaps best known for her iconic role in "The Sopranos," although she has been involved in a wide range of film and television projects over the course of her career.
+Lorraine Bracco is an American actress who has a net worth of $8 million.
+Lorraine Bracco is best known for her iconic roles in the film "Goodfellas" and the HBO series "The Sopranos," two defining works of American screen storytelling.
 She began her career as a model before focusing on acting.
 She first appeared in Italian-language films during the 1980s, including "Camorra."
 After transitioning towards English-speaking roles, Lorraine started to appear in movies like "The Pick-Up Artist" and "The Dream Team" during the 80s.

 Her true Hollywood breakthrough came in 1990 with the release of Martin Scorsese's "Goodfellas."
 In this celebrated picture, she played the wife of an Italian mobster and was nominated for several awards, including an Academy Award and a Golden Globe.
 Over the course of her career, she has also been nominated for four Emmys, three other Golden Globes, and three Screen Actors Guild Awards.